mpham1989/Cloud-Formation/README.md

 We have installed the following Beats on these machines:
 - Filebeat

-These Beats allow us to collect the following information from each machine:
+This Beat allows us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat is a ligghtweight shipper for forwarding and centralizing log data.
+It helps you keep the simple things simple by offering a lightweight way to forward and centralize logs and files.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: